 the best beaches in the world.
 Swimming, surfing

 and fishing are not only some of our favourite

 recreational pursuits - they define us.

-Australia's climate is magic - mild at worst, sub
+is mild at worst, and sub

 tropical in Southeast Queensland and easily summed up in